A Double Auction for Charging Scheduling among Vehicles Using DAG-Blockchains: Blockchain-based Charging Scheduling System

 \subsection{Charging Scheduling Framework}

 The detailed procedure and message flow of charging scheduling between EVs and CSs are shown in Fig. \ref{fig3}.
 We assume it performs in discrete times.
-Consider at time step $t$, the specific operations can be divided into 7 steps:
+Here, we only consider the situation in the time slot $t\in\{1,2,\cdots\}$, thus we ignore the time superscript $t$ in the following variables.
+By adding this superscript $t$, we can design online scheduling further according to the actual demand.
+The specific operations can be divided into 7 steps in detail:

 \textbf{1) Request and Status: }Each EV $V_i\in\mathbb{V}$ sends a request message $R_i$ that includes its bid for charging at each CS $C_j\in\mathbb{C}$ to the manager.
-This request message is denoted by $ReqMsg=\{PK_M(R_i),Cer_i,STime\}$ where $PK_M$ is the public key of manager and $STime$ is the timestamp of this message generation.
+This request message is denoted by $ReqMsg=\{PK_M(SK_i(R_i)),Cer_i,STime\}$ where $PK_M$ is the public key of the manager and $STime$ is the timestamp of this message generation.
 At the same time, each CS $C_j\in\mathbb{C}$ sends a status message $S_j$ that includes its ask for serving a vehicle and the number of available charging piles to the manager.
-This status message is denoted by $StaMsg=\{PK_M(S_j),Cer_j,STime\}$.
-Here, the request and status message are encrypted by the manager's public key $PK_M$ since they only allowed to be read by the manager for privacy protection and fair trading.
+This status message is denoted by $StaMsg=\{PK_M(SK_j(S_j)),Cer_j,STime\}$.
+Here, the request and status message are encrypted by the manager's public key $PK_M$ since they are only allowed to be read by the manager for privacy protection and fair trading.

-\textbf{2) Scheduling: }The manager waits to receive request messages from the EVs and status messages from the CSs.
-After collecting them, the manager confirms their legitimate identity by verifying their certificate.
+\textbf{2) Scheduling: }The manager waits to receive request messages from EVs and status messages from CSs.
+After collecting them, the manager confirms their legitimate identity by verifying their certificates.
 Then, it works as a scheduler to assign each winning EV to a CS that has unoccupied charging piles.
-Besides, it determines the price charged to EV and payment rewarded to CS as well, which is executed by the built-in smart contract and implemented by a constrained double auction mechanism explained in Sec.\uppercase\expandafter{\romannumeral5} and \uppercase\expandafter{\romannumeral6}.
+Besides, it determines the price charged to EV and payment rewarded to CS as well, which is executed by the built-in smart contract.
+The smart contract is implemented by the constrained multi-item double auction model explained in the following Sec.\uppercase\expandafter{\romannumeral5} and \uppercase\expandafter{\romannumeral6}.